Fair Pay Management Circle at the ESMT Berlin and on the screen

 On both days there were insights into best practice from experts from Switzerland and Iceland respectively.
 Marcus Priest from Novartis International AG and Lúvísa Sigurðardóttir from Landspitali know exactly how fair pay works in international practice and reported on the implementation of payment strategies in their respective companies.

-First round of awards
+The first round of awards

 As Quality Director for Equal Pay, Lúvísa Sigurðardóttir has been spearheading the process toward fair pay at the Landspitali since 2018.
-She faced strong reservations and resistance at first, with some initial panic and fears about loss of privileges, however the theme has now found resonance with employees.
+She faced strong reservations and resistance at first, with some initial panic and fears about loss of privileges, however, the theme has now found resonance with employees.
 This is because the result is a newly-found diversity which is of benefit to the entire company as a whole.
-In the meantime, everyone wants a man on the team, however men are still a scarce commodity in the care sector.
+In the meantime, everyone wants a man on the team, however, men are still a scarce commodity in the care sector.
 The starting point was initially the analysis of data availability: “you can‘t manage what you don’t measure“, stressed Sigurðardóttir.
 Good planning is the most important prerequisite for implementation, which had to happen at the Landspitali within an extremely short time period – as a result of the strict legislation imposed across Iceland within one year.
-The biggest challenge: to determine and to measure the equivalency of various activities.
+The biggest challenge: to determine and measure the equivalency of various activities.

 Strong commitment to Equal Pay

 At Novartis, where the process toward fair pay has been in progress for several years, there were no legislative deadlines looming.
 “The biggest incentive”, says Marcus Priest, Global Head of Reward, “was the external equal pay obligation.”
 The biotechnology and pharmaceutical company has long been an advocate of fair pay, but it has only been a member of the newly-founded Equal Pay International Coalition since 2018.
 Since the objective has been clear and also very clearly communicated externally, there is no longer any tedious internal debate about the pros and cons.
 The managerial level has unequivocally committed itself to equal pay, which in itself is a fixed component of continuous management training.
-Nonetheless it has become apparent that the objectives are far from being achieved, with the whole issue being understood as work in progress.
+Nonetheless, it has become apparent that the objectives are far from being achieved, with the whole issue being understood as work in progress.
 The corporate culture is ready for the next step in 2021: increased pay transparency.

 Those also wishing to follow the examples set by Novartis and Landspitali can apply immediately for the first round of Universal Fair Pay Checks.
 FPI founder and CEO Henrike von Platen is certain that this marks “a historic day”.
 “The time has finally come to see all pay gaps as KPIs.
 That’s a small step for companies, but a giant leap for equal pay.”